-Super comforting but still light and tasty, this Zucchini Ravioli might look fancy but it’s simple to make, low carb, gluten free, keto friendly and sugar free!
-I promise you won’t miss the pasta and all of the carbohydrates.
+This Zucchini Ravioli might look fancy but it's simple to make, low carb, gluten free, keto friendly and sugar free!
+Super comforting but still light and tasty, I promise you won't miss the pasta and all of the carbohydrates.

 Who says just because you follow a sugar free, low carb, gluten free diet you can't still enjoy your favorite comfort foods?
 You absolutely can, you just need to get a little creative.

 I have been eating this way now for 5 years and I don't even think about eating any form of sugar at all.
 I feel great and so far it has been helping me successfully prevent having another intestinal blockage so I will not be stopping eating this way any time soon.